- About Us

 Organic Fertilizer & Cover Crop Calculator -Oregon State University Extension developed the Organic Fertilizer and Cover Crop Calculator.
 This tool allows farmers to estimate plant-available nitrogen (PAN) provided by organic fertilizers and cover crops, prepare balanced fertilizer programs that account for cover crop N, and compare the costs of different fertilizer programs and cover crops.

 Nitrates and Groundwater: Why should we be concerned with our current fertilizer practices? - This publication describes the challenges faced by the western Oregon grower concerning NO3 - leaching losses to shallow groundwater aquifers.
 This paper describes the conditions that make western Oregon a particularly vulnerable environment to NO3; the incentives for western Oregon growers to undertake a careful nutrient management plan; and the options for best management practices (BMP’s) available to growers.

-Manure Management for Small Farm Livestock Operations: Protecting surface and groundwater - This publication is going to discuss manure as a pollution source, how its constituents can contaminate surface and groundwater, and what practices can help prevent pollution.
+Manure Management for Small Farm Livestock Operations: Protecting surface and groundwater (note: this publication is out of date so some recommendations may no longer be valid) - This publication is going to discuss manure as a pollution source, how its constituents can contaminate surface and groundwater, and what practices can help prevent pollution.
 Best management practices (BMPs) that can help you protect water quality and maintain your farm’s productivity are outlined.
 Additional sources of information and assistance also are listed.

 Tree Buffers Along Streams on Western Oregon Farmland - Stream conditions depend in part on the vegetation in the riparian zone near the water.
 This publication explores a variety of options, mindful of trade-offs between farmland production and fisheries and wildlife values.